Jason P. Nance

 - Previous Professional Experience: Litigation Associate, Skadden, Arps, Slate, Meagher & Flom LLP (2007 – 2011); Law Clerk to Judge Kent A. Jordan, United States Court of Appeals for the Third Circuit (Dec.
 2006 – Sept.
 2007); Law Clerk to Judge Kent A. Jordan, United States District Court for the District of Delaware (Sept.
 2006 – Dec.
 2006); Public School Teacher, Aldine Independent School District, Houston, Texas (1996 – 1999)

-- Protecting Students From Abuse: Public School District Liability for Student Sexual Abuse Under State Child Abuse Reporting Laws, 36 Journal of Law and Education 33 (2007) (with Philip T.K.
+- Protecting Students From Abuse: Public School District Liability for Student Sexual Abuse Under State Child Abuse Reporting Laws, 36 J. L. & Educ.
+33 (2007) (with Philip T.K.
 Daniel).
+[SSRN]

-- Contexts of Accountability Under Systemic Reform: Implications for Principal Influence on Instruction and Supervision, 43 Education Administration Quarterly 3 (2007) (with Helen M. Marks) (peer reviewed).
+- Contexts of Accountability Under Systemic Reform: Implications for Principal Influence on Instruction and Supervision, 43 Educ.
+Administration Q. 3 (2007) (with Helen M. Marks) (peer reviewed).
+[SSRN]